Financial-Times/treecreeper/packages/api-rest-handlers/README.md

 }
 ```

-`absorbHandler`'s input is the same, but accepts an additional property `absorbedCode`.
+`absorbHandler`'s input is the same, but accepts an additional property `absorbedCode`. `body` is only used by patch and post.

 The input can be generated from a http request (or equivalent object) by setting the url parameters as top level properties, and setting the request body and query string as nested objects within the input.
 Metadata is an object containing contextual information about the request.